Anadoly/Clash-Royale-Challenge/README.md

 This App was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), make change on config by [react-app-rewired](https://github.com/timarney/react-app-rewired), and use reduex as a state management,

-  I used react-app-rewired on this project to add Alias, and I used css-in-js  library[EMOTION](https://emotion.sh/docs/introduction) to  have better performance in first place. and I used eslintrc and prettierrc for linter if you user VSCode you can add on setting file  this lines to have autofix on save. and use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) as commits conventonal
+  I used react-app-rewired on this project to add Alias, and I used css-in-js  library[EMOTION](https://emotion.sh/docs/introduction) to  have better performance in first place, and use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) as commits conventonal, and I used eslintrc and prettierrc for linter if you user VSCode you can add on setting file  this lines to have autofix on save.

   ```
     [